CDCgov/cfa-actions/twostep-container-build/README.md

-# Build image in two steps
+# Build image in two steps: Caching dependencies

 This action will build a container image for a project in two steps and push the image to a container registry.
 During the first step, using the container file `container-file-1`, it will build and cache the image containing the dependencies of the main project.
 After the first step, a second build and push process happens based on the container file `container-file-2`.
 The `container-file-2` uses as base image the one created during the first step.